 Integrative Medicine, Can We Truly Integrate Care?

 Is it possible to develop a model of health that incorporates Complementary Alternative Medicine (CAM) therapies with conventional treatment?

 Clinical Effectiveness is the Key to Promoting Integrative Medicine

-Professor Chen Keji, a cardiologist and one of the foremost pioneer of integrative medicine stressed that for integrative medicine to be embraced its clinical effectiveness must be demonstrated.
+Professor Chen Keji, a cardiologist and one of the foremost pioneers of Integrative Medicine stressed that for integrative medicine to be embraced, its clinical effectiveness must be demonstrated.